The International Projects team are incredibly busy with projects in Kenya, Uganda and across eastern Europe.Details

 On the international front we are involved in the eradication of polio through Rotary International's Polio Plus Project, and are committed to providing clean drinking water to a number of villages in Kenya.
 Whilst we are renowned for responding swiftly to emergencies such as the Tsunami disaster, our work in fact is carried out 365 days a year.

-We are not a secret organisation – if you wish to know more about us and our activities, ask us, we will be pleased to talk to you.
-Just click the "Contact Us" box at the top of the page.
+We are not a secret organisation and if you wish to know more about us and our activities, ask us, we will be please to talk to you.
+Just click the "Contact Us" box at the bottom of the page.

-Some of our Members and Friends enjoying the friendly banter at a weekly meeting
+Some of our Members and Friends enjoying the banter at a weekly meeting.

 The Town of Middleton